KevinDusange/Assignment_3_Part_2/README.md

 sudo mkdir -p /etc/nginx/sites-enabled
 ```

-After downlaodint the `server_block.conf` file we will need to copy it to the correct location as well as creating a symlink using the command below to move it into the enabled sites directory:
+Now we will copy the `server_block.conf` file to the correct location as well as creating a symlink using the command below to move it into the `sited-enabled` directory:

 ```bash
 sudo cp server_block.conf /etc/nginx/sites-available/